Bible Reading: Ecclesiastes 12:13-14, NKJV

 I don’t know about you, but that thought is a bit intimidating to me.
 I fear God and strive to follow Him in all that I do, but I also know I’ve fallen far short of His glory (Romans 3:23).

-The good news is that Jesus became the perfect sacrifice, taking our judgement.
+The good news is that Jesus became the perfect sacrifice, taking our judgment.
 2 Corinthians 5:21 says, “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 Christ paid “the wages of sin” on our behalf, giving those who call upon Him as Savior the gift of “eternal life in Christ Jesus our Lord” (Romans 6:23).

 Does that mean that we should not fear God, or that we do not need to keep His commandments?
 Of course not.
 We should pursue Jesus and His righteousness with all that we are.
 However, we will never be “good enough,” and that’s why Christ came and offered His atoning sacrifice.